arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 }
 ```

-Save this example code for later.
+Save this example template for later.
 We will now proceed with a demonstrative example to show you how to set up the PLC IDE to be connected to the Arduino IoT cloud "Thing" we just created.

 ### Setting Up the PLC IDE